chnkukoolwal/chnkukoolwal.github.io/_posts/2026-03-23-sample-article-two.md

 ---
 layout: post
-title: "Why Every Founder Should Track Metrics Weekly"
+title: Why Every Founder Should Track Metrics Weekly
 date: 2026-03-23 09:00:00
 ---
 Metrics are not just numbers; they are signals.
 Founders who track their key performance indicators weekly can: